n-boshnakov/dirigible-io.github.io/docs-help/docs/development/ide/views/websockets.md

 Web Sockets
 ===
-The `Web Sockets` view lists all the connections that Dirigible has currently establishd with other ports.
+The `Web Sockets` view lists all the connections that Dirigible has currently established with other ports.
 The different properties and sections are:

 * Location
 * Endpoint